 The biggest downside of the Bishop Pass 15 is on the heavier, bulky end of the line up.
 We wouldn’t recommend lugging it on long distance trips but it is manageable for short backpacking adventures.
 Also, it has a pretty narrow fit.
 If you’re a side sleeper or like to sprawl, you should probably steer clear from the Bishop Pass.

 Looking for a higher or lower temperature rated bag?
-The Bishop Pass line is also available in a 0-degree and 30-degree version.
+The Bishop Pass line is also available in a 0-degree version.

-The Mountain Hardwear Bishop Pass 15 is also available in a women’s version in a 0-degree, 15-degree and 30-degree option.
+The Mountain Hardwear Bishop Pass 15 is also available in a women’s version in a 0-degree and a 15-degree option.

 REI Co-op Trailbreak 20